jfpatrick/accsoft-gui-pyqt-widgets/docs/install.rst

 Specify accwidgets as a dependency for a Python project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similarly to above, dependency for the project can be specified to the stable package version from CO package index or from the Gitlab repository.
+Similarly to above, dependency for the project can be specified to the stable package version from Acc-Py package index or from the Gitlab repository.
 This chapter presents the formats that are compatible with ``install_requires`` defined in ``setup.py``, the `setup <https://pythonhosted.org/an_example_pypi_project/setuptools.html>`__ function.